DigitalBotz/Digital-Rename-Bot/README.md

 - Thanks To TEAM-PYRO-BOTZ For His Awesome [PYRO-RENAME-BOT](https://github.com/TEAM-PYRO-BOTZ/PYRO-RENAME-BOT.git)
 - Thanks To [RknDeveloper](https://github.com/RknDeveloper) who have edited and modified this repo as now it is.
 (It's me 😂)
+- Thanks To [JayMahakal](https://github.com/JayMahakal98) who have edited and modified this repo as now it is.